machwerkphysiks-a11y/MACHWERK/README.md

 # MACHWERK
 ## Formal Conditions of Physical Admissibility

+**MACHWERK** is a formally closed, axiomatic framework for theoretical physics.

+Despite the historical repository naming, this project is **not related to accessibility tooling**.
-**MACHWERK** is a formally closed framework that defines the conditions under which physical statements, equations, and models are **admissible, comparable, and meaningfully interpretable**.
+It defines the **formal conditions under which physical statements, equations, and models are admissible, comparable, and meaningfully interpretable**.

 This GitHub repository contains the **formal mathematical core** of MACHWERK.